yezyilomo/django-restql/README.md

 ```

 ## [Documentation :pencil:](https://yezyilomo.github.io/django-restql/)
-You can do a lot with **django-restql** apart from just querying data, the full documentation for this project is available at https://yezyilomo.github.io/django-restql/.
-You are encouraged to read the documentation to utilize this library to the full potential.
+You can do a lot with **django-restql** apart from just querying data, full documentation for this project is available at https://yezyilomo.github.io/django-restql/, you are encouraged to read it inorder to utilize this library to the fullest.

 ## Running Tests